biojppm/cmany/doc/quick_tour.rst

 Choosing the compiler
 ---------------------

-By default, cmany uses CMake's default compiler.
+cmany defaults to CMake's default compiler.
 To use different compilers, use ``--compilers/-c``.
 Each argument given here must be an executable compiler found in your path, or an absolute path to the compiler.